kitsugo/dotfiles/README.md

 ## License

-This project and all its files are licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0) license.
+This project and all its files (if not specified otherwise) are licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0) license.